 There are a lot of methods for marketing and communication.
 In the case of emergency communication, such as keeping clients informed during natural disasters, social media is an incredible resource.
-It enables immediate mass communication, letting people know if you are open, available and if there have been any changes to your service.
+It enables immediate mass communication, letting people know if you are open, and available, and if there have been any changes to your service.
 Maybe you have a checklist or eBook that can help your clients.
-These items aren’t easily sent out over social media, and so a pop-up on your website or an email campaign might make excellent support strategies for your social media accounts.
+These items aren’t easily sent out over social media, so a pop-up on your website or an email campaign might make excellent support strategies for your social media accounts.

 Stay Your Course

 One of the largest problems we’ve seen with digital marketing is the attempt to capture the crisis audience.
 During the early days of the pandemic, there was a lot of opportunism.
 Businesses and individuals tried to seize upon the trending topic of COVID-19 in a variety of ways.
 Some people tried to corner the market on newly valuable commodities like toilet paper and hand sanitizer.
 Others began a bombardment of emails and articles ham-fisting their product or service into the pandemic.

 Social media responded.
 The massive enforcement that followed had consequences that extended far beyond the bad actors.
 Normal business owners seeking to help found themselves locked out as a result of mentioning the pandemic in a single instance.
 For many of these business owners, the bans still continue or have just recently been lifted.

 So what do you do with this?
 There are a couple of lessons here.
 First, don’t get lured in by what seems like easy traffic.
 The free lunch is a myth, no matter the context, and paying for it can be extremely costly, like a social media ban.
 Another lesson is to stay the course even if you have seen a decline in traffic.
 Don’t be tempted to make a quick crisis jump.
 Truth be told, your customer may not even be looking for you there and won’t follow if they see you.